 Under most circumstances, carpenters learn their skills through hands-on experience or apprenticeships that last between three and four years.
 During these apprenticeships, carpenters can also learn safety standards, receive technical training, and understand building codes.

-- Graduated from high school or the equivalent.
+- Graduated from high school (high school diploma) or the equivalent.

 - A minimum of four years' of experience as a journey-level carpenter or completion of an apprenticeship.